 The website is selling cat litter pans, but the experience of the website makes it appear more glamorous and exciting than it is.
 Their pictures and awesome layout help showcase the fact that this particular litter pan for cats is extremely high-tech!

 What's great about Tallyfy is that it is a simple no clutter website.
-They have one simple dropdown menu at the top of the webpage and five CTAs that are all presented in different ways.
+They have one simple dropdown menu at the top of the webpage for next steps and a very clean design that showcases what the tool looks like—helping set expectations right from the start..

 10. Absurd Designs